 Other cobalamins.
-Carry out the test as described under 1.14.3 Column chromatography, shaking 20 g of diethylaminoethylcellulose R with 200 mL of sodium hydroxide (0.5 mol/l) VS, dilute with water to obtain a homogeneous suspension, allow to settle, and discard the supernatant liquid.
+Carry out the test as described under 1.14.3 Column chromatography shaking 20 g of diethylaminoethylcellulose R with 200 mL of sodium hydroxide (0.5 mol/l) VS, dilute with water to obtain a homogeneous suspension, allow to settle, and discard the supernatant liquid.
 Using a suitable filter, wash with water until the washings are free from alkali, then transfer the adsorbent to a tube, length 22 cm, diameter 1.2 cm, and provided with a stopcock.
 Allow to settle and tap the tube until the height of the adsorbent is about 14 cm.
 Wash with water until the pH of the eluate is the same as that of the water.

 Similarly prepare a second column, slurrying carboxymethylcellulose R with hydrochloric acid (0.5 mol/l) VS, dilute with water, allow to settle, and discard the supernatant liquid.
 Using a suitable filter, wash with water until the washings are free from acid, then transfer the adsorbent to a tube, length 22 cm, diameter 1.2 cm, and provided with a stopcock.
-Allow to settle and tap the tube until the pH of the eluate is the same as that of the water.
+Allow to settle and tap the tube until the height of the adsorbent is about 10 cm.
+Wash with water until the pH of the eluate is the same as that of the water.

-Cover each column with a plug of glass wool and allow to drain until only a small amount of water remains above the adsorbents.
+Cover each column with a plug of glass wool, and allow to drain until only a small amount of water remains above the adsorbents.